aptos-labs/aptos-core/developer-docs-site/docs/concepts/staking.md

 - Only Bob can add, unlock or withdraw funds.
 - Only Bob can extend the lockup period.
 - Bob can change the node operator Alice to some other node operator anytime Bob wishes to do so.
+- Bob can set the operator commission percentage.
 - The reward will be deposited into Bob's (owner's) account.

 ### Operator

-A node operator is assigned by the fund owner to run the validator node.
+A node operator is assigned by the fund owner to run the validator node and receives commission as set by the owner.
 The two personas, the owner and the operator, can be two separate entities or the same.
 For example, Alice (operator) runs the validator node, operating at the behest of Bob, the fund owner.

 As an operator: